InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Low-flush toilets and other such appliances are amazing.
 They offer the same capabilities as their more standard counterparts, but at a fraction of the water usage.
 Unfortunately, they can be more expensive.
 Not every household can afford to replace all their appliances, even if it’s to save money in the end.
 But what if you could turn your existing toilet into a low-flush one for cheap?

 All you need is a small, waterproof object — preferably one that’s somewhat heavy.
 A brick is a popular choice, but some people use a plastic bottle filled with water.
 Empty the toilet’s tank and place the object at the bottom, away from anything it could get caught in.
 Allow the tank to refill.
 The object will displace the water and less will fill the tank.
-Presto — an instant low-flush tank!
+Presto — an instant low-flow tank!

 The reason low-flush toilets are so desirable is that a typical toilet empties its whole tank when flushed.
 Say you take four bathroom breaks per day and your toilet’s tank holds 10 gallons; that’s 40 gallons of perfectly good water, literally flushed away.